 Houston Rockets vs. Utah Jazz Injury Report

+On Monday night, the Rockets suffered a 6-point loss to the Lakers, despite Los Angeles giving up several opportunities for Houston to sneak a win.

+Ultimately, a fiery bench performance from Dorian Finney-Smith, coupled with the Rockets inefficient shooting night, would prove too much.

-With the seven-point throttling of the Atlanta Hawks on Tuesday night, the Houston Rockets have continued to keep their hold on the No. 2 seed in the Western Conference.
+The loss would be the Rockets’ 27th of the season, a crucial one towards keeping hold of the No. 2 standing in the Western Conference.

-With the Oklahoma City Thunder having already clinched the No. 1 spot, Houston, Denver, Los Angeles and Memphis have been left to battle for the second seed.
-And with its recent hot-streak — winning 10 of 11 games — Houston has taken firm hold of that spot.

-In facing the Utah Jazz on Thursday night, Houston will have another chance to extend its lead over its Western Conference rivals.
-And with just a handful of games remaining in the 2024-25 realgar season, it will certainly need to do so.
+Houston got lucky in the former of a Wolves double-overtime win over Denver just last night, though, despite Nikola Jokic’s 60-point triple-double.
+With a win, the Nuggets could’ve cut the Rockets’ lead to a half-game, but instead they fell back to one-and-a-half behind.

+Regardless of what the rest of the West does, Houston is singularly focused on its last six games, starting with the Utah Jazz tonight.

 Houston Rockets injuries: